start

 The effect is as follows:

-Although this solves some problems, most of the time we still need lights, so let's change the material back and add some lights:
+Although this can solve some problems, most of the time we still need light.
+So let's change the material back and add some light:

 <xr-light type="ambient" color="1 1 1" intensity="1" />